TKC-Labs/tkc-dbtools-py/examples/tkc-compare-mysql-grants/README.md

   - `mysql` CLI client
   - `mysqladmin` CLI client

+*See the [system prep guide](examples/tkc-compare-mysql-grants/SYSPREP.md) for OS specific setup information.*

 The deployment scripts check for these binaries before attempting to run.

 - [deploy_example_in_podman.sh](examples/tkc-compare-mysql-grants/deploy_example_in_podman.sh)